Discovery & Research

 Understanding Needs & Pain Points

-Once I got a better understanding of our current platforms and existing process, I connected with students to learn more about their experience with organizations and how they find their information.
+Once I got a better understanding of our current platforms and existing process, I connected with students to learn more about their experience with organizations and how they currently find information.
+This was during winter break so I was able to go into school to find students to talk to in person since I wasn't receiving any replies through our OpenLab site.

 "It would be great to know who to talk to, [which organizations] to go to, or even when things are going to happen."